 You don’t need to peel the zucchini.
 Just cut the tips off and start spiralizing (you may also cut it in the middle if you want shorter noodles).

-Recipes with Spiralized Zucchini: Garlic Parmesan Zoodles, Zoodles with Chicken Meatballs, Shrimp and Zucchini Noodles, Zucchini Alfredo, Fall Zoodle Salad, Italian Pesto Zoodle Salad and Spinach Parmesan Zucchini Noodles.
+Recipes with Spiralized Zucchini: Quick & Easy Chicken and Zoodles, Garlic Parmesan Zoodles, Zoodles with Chicken Meatballs, Shrimp and Zucchini Noodles, Zucchini Alfredo, Fall Zoodle Salad, Italian Pesto Zoodle Salad and Spinach Parmesan Zucchini Noodles.

 Spiralized cucumbers make great salads.
 You can spiralize any cucumber variety, but keep in mind that European cucumbers are easiest to spiralize.
 Just wash the cucumbers, cut the tips off, and start spiralizing.
 If you’re using a long cucumber, cut it in half before spiralizing.